And this is also true when it comes to accomplishing other big task like writing a novel, or developing your public speaking style,

 Of course, this list could go on and on.

 None of these things are difficult.
 What’s difficult is getting so familiar with them, so comfortable with them, that they become part of your “public speaking DNA”—effortless and automatic habits that are there for you when you need them under pressure.

 Skip the Heroics, Go for your Goal

 As a music student at the fabulous New England Conservatory, I was constantly regaled with stories of musicians who’d dedicated their entire lives to their craft.
 Duke Ellington, whose “music was (his) mistress.”
 Sonny Rollins, who my husband played with for many years, and who practiced in solitary splendor on the Williamsburg Bridge.

-But the musician whose story inspired me most was that of Sheila Jordan—a brilliant vocalist, and single mother who worked for decades as a bookkeeper to support her child.
+But the musician whose story inspired me most was that of Sheila Jordan—a brilliant vocalist, and single mother who worked for decades as a bookkeeper to support her child and her music.
 Sheila once told a group of young singers, myself included, that she practiced while walking to work each day, because that was the only time she had.

 That’s how it works with public speaking, too.